roioteromorales/java_algorithms/README.md

 ### CreditCardValidator.java

-This ** *validate method* ** returns a String if the given number is MasterCard, AMEX, or invalid.
+The *validate method* returns a String if the given number is AMEX, MASTERCARD, VISA or INVALID.
 The algorithm checks the leading digits for the card type and uses Luhn's Algorithm to ensure the credit card number is valid.

+## Trees

+### BinarySearchTree.java

+This is an integer implementation of a sorted **Binary Search Tree**.
+You can test by running *TreeTester.java*.